What Does Direct Sales Mean? [The Complete Guide for 2023]

 Many direct sellers host live sales on social platforms such as Facebook.

-Live sales are particularly popular as a means to show new inventory, among direct sellers that receive new inventory regularly.
+Live sales are particularly popular as a means to show new inventory, among retailers that receive new inventory regularly.

-Currently, this is a major (if not the major) source of sales for many direct sellers.
+Currently, this is a major (if not the major) source of sales for many direct sellers in multilevel marketing companies.

-Sending text messages to prospects and former customers using an SMS platform like Mobile Text Alerts is one of the ways direct sellers use to drive more attendance to these live videos, so that they can get more sales out of them.
+Sending text messages to prospects and former customers using an SMS platform like Mobile Text Alerts is one of the ways retailers use to drive more attendance to these live videos, so that they can get more sales out of them.

-Direct sellers have learned that they can’t rely on the social media algorithms to get people on their live videos, so texting (with a 98% read rate) has proven to be an effective way to get more people to show up.
+Direct sellers have learned that they can’t rely on the social media algorithms to get people on their live videos, so texting has proven to be an effective way to get more people to show up.

 Other Direct Sales Strategies